How to Root Android Phone.

 adb sideload SuperSU-v2.82-201705271822.zip

 Relax!
-It’s all done.
+That’s it.
 Your device is now rooted and you can do things that you could never do otherwise.
 You can install the custom ROMs available for your device and make it better and faster.

-So these were the three steps to root android phone.
-Though the article seems a bit long but it’ll not take more than 15 minutes for newbies to follow the instructions.
+So these were the three steps to root the android phone.
+Though the article seems a bit long, it’ll not take more than 15 minutes for newbies to follow the instructions and know-how to root an android phone.
 I think the only difficulty is to make your android phone detectable by ADB.
 So you should make sure that you get the correct USB drivers.
 If you face any difficulty or get any error, please let me know in the comment section below.
 Mention your device manufacturer and model number.
 Thanks for reading!